joekirkbride/JS-jQueryDemos/README.md

-# JS-jQueryDemos
-basic JavaScript and jQuery demos
+# basic JavaScript and jQuery demos